Burl26/chron_player/README.md

 # chron_player
-MP3 Player For Browser
+MP3 Browser/Player For HTML5 Browsers

-MP3 Browser/Player for HTML5 Browsers
+It's called chron_player because I wanted to browse my music according to year, but also by title and artist.

 A simple MP3 player that uses a xml database.
 It does not need running server since it uses a local xml file as its database.
 This also includes a quick-and-dirty way of reading the cover art from an MP3 file with ID3v2 tags.
 After spending a weekend of scanning forums and coding a full-blown tag reader, I realized I didn't need it.
 I just looked for the image/jpeg string and grabbed the data bytes of the image that followed.
 Then, I encoded the image into a DataUrl and displayed it.
 One sneaky
-trick: some markers contain a null byte after the FF.
+trick: some JPEG markers contain a null byte after the FF.
 These need to be ignored.

 ![alt text](./chron_player.png "Example screen")

 Instructions:
-1. put chron_player.html in the top-level directory
+1. put chron_player.html in the top-level directory of your library
 2. create an xml file of your songs that has the tags "year", "Artist", "Title", and "File".
 Put this xml file in the same directory as chron_player.html.
+See example below.
-3. The files must be in the same directory as chron_player.html or below.
+3. The files must be in the same directory as chron_player.html or subdirectories.

 example xml file:
 ```